TP-Link Kasa Incorrect Cycle Rate / Differential Settings or Sensor Placement Issue

 Possible Causes

-Aggressive cycle settings in thermostat, Poor thermostat placement near drafts or heat sources, Internal sensor calibration drift, Incorrect system type configuration
+Aggressive cycle settings in the thermostat, Poor thermostat placement near drafts or heat sources, Internal sensor calibration drift, Incorrect system type configuration.

 How to Fix / Troubleshooting